vuongducphuong/documentation/content/applications/productivity/mail_plugins/gmail.rst

 Configure the Gmail inbox
 -------------------------

 In the Gmail inbox, a purple Leansoft icon is now visible on the right side panel.
-Click on the Odoo icon to open up the Leansoft plugin window.
+Click on the Leansoft icon to open up the Leansoft plugin window.
 Then, click on any email in the inbox.
 Click :guilabel:`Authorize Access` in the plugin window to grant Leansoft access to the Gmail inbox.